NicoleMayer/ECE668-Notes/lesson5.md

 🤔Combined with some control signals to select a correct way, that means doing sth or not.

+👧See my previous image with comments.
+Everything is clear.

 ---

 ❓Can this implementation (without the common bus) be pipelined?

 🤔Yes.

+👨‍🏫Correct.

 ## datapath with pipeline registers